 "Transfer" means any banking transaction, including deposits or withdrawals, that is initiated through an electronic terminal, telephone, computer, electronic check conversion, or magnetic tape for the purpose of ordering, instructing, or authorizing a debit or credit to your Account.

-"Transfer Instruction” is the information provided by you to the Service for a transfer to be made (such as, but not limited to, account number and Deliver By Date).
+"Transfer Instructions" is the information provided by you to Online Banking for a transfer to be made (such as, but not limited to, account number and Delivery by Date).

-Use.
-The Service will not work unless you use it properly.
-You accept responsibility for making sure that you understand how to use the Service before you actually do so, and you use the Service in accordance with this Agreement and any instructions posted on our website.
-You also accept responsibility for making sure that you know how to properly use your mobile device and the Software.
-In the event DCECU changes or upgrades the Service or Software, you are responsible for making sure that you upgrade the Software and understand how to use the changed or upgraded Software.
-DCECU will not be liable to you for any losses caused by your failure to properly use the Service.
-Further, you agree to exercise caution when using the Service and to use good judgment and discretion when transmitting information.
+USE.
+You accept responsibility for making sure that you understand how to use Online Banking before you actually do so, and you use Online Banking in accordance with this Agreement and any instructions posted within Online Banking or at dcecu.org.
+You also accept responsibility for making sure that you know how to securely use your access device and Online Banking.
+You agree that if your access device is shared with others that you are responsible to logout of the Online Banking to prevent unauthorized access.
+In the event DCECU changes or upgrades Online Banking, you are responsible for making sure that you upgrade your access device and understand how to use the changed or upgraded Online Banking.
+DCECU will not be liable to you for any losses caused by your failure to properly use Online Banking.

-Account Ownership.
-You represent and agree that you are the legal owner of the Accounts and other financial information that may be accessed via the Service.
-You represent and agree that all information you provide to us in connection with the Service is accurate, current, and complete, and that you have the right to provide such information to us for the purpose of using the Service.
+ACCOUNT OWNERSHIP.
+You represent and agree that you are the legal owner of the Accounts and other financial information that may be accessed via the Online Banking.
+You represent and agree that all information you provide to us in connection with Online Banking is accurate, current, and complete, and that you have the right to provide such information to us for the purpose of using Online Banking.
 You agree to not misrepresent your identity or your Account information.

 Dow Chemical Employees’ Credit Union

 P.O.
 Box 1649